dchaley/deepcell-imaging/notebooks/README.md

 - actually implement channel extraction from TIF files (see also: ark-analysis examples)
 - with non-trivial TIF input, size the steps (with focus on prediction)
 - parameterize paths properly, unify var names etc
+- load input + model from supplied path not hardcoded S3
 - create an end-to-end pipeline notebook (?)
 - consider automation? ex: upload npz, triggers cloud function to start visualization job

+Make a demo of it all!

 # How to run locally